algernon/Kaleidocode/01-on-the-wings-of-mr-butterfly/01-introductions.md

 but a butterfly basking in the sun. "*Oh, hello there, children!*" - it said, and they looked at it with eyes wide open.
 A talking butterfly!
-They have seen strange things during their many adventures, but a talking butterfly was something new. "*Don't be afraid, I don't bite.*" -t the little creature continued.
+They have seen strange things during their many adventures, but a talking butterfly was something new. "*Don't be afraid, I don't bite.*" - the little creature continued.